John-Kanello/NaturalNumbersInterpretation/README.md

 # Natural Numbers Interpretation
 An application that checks for possible ambiguities in number spelling and returns any possible number interpretations.
-Also, it checks if a given sequence of numbers forms a valid Greek Number.
+Also, it checks if a given sequence of numbers forms a valid Greek Telephone Number.

 # Phone number validation
 Given an input provided by the user, the program evaluates the given input and outputs if it is a valid Greek phone number.
 Greek phone numbers may have 10 or 14 digits.